Skip to main content Skip to navigation

 Why is it important to keep Western Australia free from Qfly?

-Qfly is a major highly invasive agricultural pest, infesting more than 300 species of cultivated fruits and vegetables.
 Maintaining Qfly Area Freedom provides WA growers access to export markets, such as avocados to Japan and strawberries to Thailand, and allows for continued enjoyment of home-grown fruit and vegetables.

-Other impacts include the increased use of pesticides and a reduction or loss in our ability to grow and enjoy fruits and vegetables in our backyard.
-Western Australia has been highly successful at eradicating previous Qfly incursions with the cooperation of local communities and industry, and by efforts of the experienced incident response staff at the department.
+Western Australia has been highly successful at eradicating previous Qfly incursions with the cooperation of local communities and industry and by efforts of the experienced incident response staff at DPIRD.

 Qfly or Medfly?